banderson623/GameOfLives/c_threaded/README.md

 At first I thought I would just build a bunch of threads each evolution step, have them do their work and then clean them up before starting the next evolution.
 This would be a lot of thread maintenance.
 Instead I decided to create n-number of worker-threads, and create a pool of threads.

 Then, use a posix pipe to "feed" the worker threads.
-Since read() are blocking, n-number of worker threads could block on the pipe, using it as a queue to send data down to the work threads.
+Since `read()` and `write()` is blocking, n-number of worker threads could block on the pipe, using it as a queue to send data down to the work threads.

     typedef struct {
         int id;